jpantano30/MedManager/README.md

 - **CRUD Operations:** Challenges with fetch requests while managing CRUD operations for medications using the Django backend.
 Specifically, DELETE requests were not completing successfully, even though a 204 No Content response was received.
 This issue was resolved by using `response.text()` in the return statement instead of returning an empty object.
 - **Deployment Issues:** Issues with deployment of the app to Heroku and Netlify.
 Prior to deployment the app worked but after I ran into many errors.
 The app currently works but if you try to open the Heroku deployed app, it will not load and responds with a 404 (Not Found).
 - **Link to Deployed App:** Issues with the link to the deployed app not opening up to the login page.
+- **Unsolved Problems:** Issues with the app not working correctly with accounts that have been created.
+Possibly something to do with the time logged in.

 #